code-with-shahzaib/code-with-shahzaib/README.md

 ## 🧠 Current Focus

-- Building a real-world **business management software**
+- Building a **real-world business management system** for a client.
-- Deepening Python and automation skills
+- Mastering **advanced Python, automation, and AI concepts**.
-- Learning advanced data handling, APIs, and basic AI concepts
+- Exploring **data handling, APIs, and machine learning** to enhance my skill set.

 ---